GUIDE 2024

 Pick a Niche

-As a freelance proposal writer, you have the freedom to create your path.
-Whether it’s business proposals, grant writing, or a general lead writer who does a bit of everything, you decide.
+As a freelance proposal writer, you have the freedom to create your own path.
+Whether it’s business proposals, grant writing, research proposals, or a general lead writer who does a bit of everything, you decide.

 But when you’re just starting, juggling too many writing balls at once is overwhelming.
 Not only will you struggle with finishing the job on time, but the quality will also suffer.
 Instead, focus on one thing and pick that one thing based on your interests and experience.